eurocontrol-swim/swim-pubsub/README.md

   - `host`: the host of the broker, e.g. localhost
   - `port`: the port of the broker, e.g. 5672 by default or 5671 for TSL connection
-  - `tsl_enabled`: determines whether the client will be connected to the broker via secure connection
+  - `tls_enabled`: determines whether the client will be connected to the broker via secure connection
   - `cert_db`: the path to the certificate db
   - `cert_file`: the path to the client's certificate
   - `cert_key`: the path to the client's key